VirajAgarwal1/lox/demo/README.md

 - **`dfa-demo.mp4`** - Visual explanation of how DFAs work for tokenization
 - **`scanner-demo.mp4`** - Complete lexical analysis demonstration
+- **`streamable_parser code generation demo.mp4`** - Complete demonstration of generating an LL(1) parser from a grammar file
+- **`streamable_parser parsing demo.mp4`** - Demonstration of the generated streaming parser in action

-These videos provide visual walkthroughs
+These videos provide visual walkthroughs of all major components and are a great way to see the system working end-to-end!

 ## Common Patterns